 - Lift Requirements:

-- Voids are filled with small sized stones.
-Large stones are distributed to reduce the risk of pockets, but they shouldn’t be nested.
+- Voids within the embankment are filled with small sized stones.
+Larger stones can be distributed to reduce the risk of pockets, however these stones should not be nested within the embankment.

 - If the embankment depth is greater than 5 feet and is composed of rock, then the deposited rock should not exceed the size of the material being placed.
-It should never exceed 4 feet.
+Deposited rock should never exceed 4 feet in size.

-- If the embankment is 5 feet or less, or the placed material isn’t composed of rock entirely, then the material shouldn’t exceed the top size of the placed rock.
+- For embankments that are 5 feet or less deep or for embankments where the placed material includes something other than just rock, then the placed material should not exceed the top size of the placed rock.
 The placed material should never be greater than 2 feet to ensure stability.

-- The voids of the last lift should be sufficiently closed, or they must be chocked using suitable materials (such as small broken stones).
+- During the last lift, the voids should be sufficiently closed, or they must be chocked using suitable material (like small broken stones).
 Compaction is necessary during this last lift, with the level of compaction dependent on the materials used.

 - Compaction Methods:

-- If the embankment construction uses rock that is large enough to perform density tests, then crawler-tread equipment should be used to compact the material.
-Another option is to use approved vibratory equipment.
-Or, both methods can be used.
+- If the rock used in the embankment is large enough to perform density tests, then crawler-tread equipment should be used to compact the material.
+Alternatively, approved vibratory equipment can be utilized — or both methods can be used together.

-- All portions need to be compacted uniformly, achieved by successive passes while ensuring that the tread areas overlap.
+- All rock must be compacted uniformly, which can be achieved by successive passes with tread areas overlapping.